-32 Food Pairings That Double Weight Loss
+32 Food Pairings That Can Actually Double Your Weight Loss

 To burn belly fat, you'll need to pair the right foods together on one plate.
 Thanks to their complementary nutrients, all the mighty duos below either fry fat, beat bloat, or ignite your metabolism.
 Why consume just one better-body food when you can eat two and double your weight loss efforts?